npjonath/plugin-oclif-mcp-server/README.md

 ## 🔒 Security Considerations

 This plugin exposes your CLI commands to AI assistants through the MCP protocol.
-Consider these security aspects:
+The latest 2025-06-18 specification includes enhanced security features:

+### Enhanced Security in MCP 2025-06-18

+- **🔒 OAuth 2.1 Authorization**: Complete OAuth 2.1 implementation with PKCE support
+- **🛡️ Resource Indicators**: RFC 8707 compliance for secure resource access
+- **🔐 Session Management**: Advanced HTTP session handling with automatic cleanup
+- **🌐 CORS Protection**: Enhanced cross-origin controls with origin validation
+- **📋 Protocol Headers**: Proper version negotiation and security headers

 ### Trust Boundaries

 - **Local Development**: When running locally, the plugin operates in your user context with your permissions
 - **Production Use**: Only expose commands that are safe for AI assistants to execute
+- **HTTP Transport**: Use OAuth 2.1 for secure remote access with proper authorization flows
 - **Sensitive Operations**: Use the `disableMCP` flag for commands that perform sensitive operations

 ### Command Safety